-A netCDF-4 file is organized into global attributes, dimensions, groups, group attributes, variables, and variable attributes.
+A netCDF-4 file can include global attributes, dimensions, groups, group attributes, variables, and variable-level attributes.
 The global attributes provide general information regarding the file (e.g., author information, data product version, date-time range).
-Dimensions can represent: 1) spatiotemporal quantities (e.g., latitude, longitude, time); 2) other physical quantities (e.g., atmospheric pressure, wavelength); and 3) instrumental quantities (e.g., along track, cross track, waveband).
+Dimensions can represent: 1) spatio-temporal quantities (e.g., latitude, longitude, time); 2) other physical quantities (e.g., atmospheric pressure, wavelength); and 3) instrumental quantities (e.g., along track, cross track, waveband).
 A netCDF variable is an object that usually contains an array of numerical data.
 The structure of a variable is specified by its dimensions.
 The dimensions included at a given level in the hierarchy can be applied to variables at or below that level.
-Variable attributes provide specific information for each variable (e.g., coordinates, units, valid range).
+Variable-level attributes provide specific information for each variable (e.g., coordinates, units, valid range).
 Groups can be created to contain variables with some commonality (e.g., ancillary data, geolocation data, and science data).
 Group attributes apply to everything in a group.
 Global attributes are attached to the root group.

 Note that "dimensions" and "coordinates" are terms that should not be confused.
-For example, in a Level 2 (L2) swath file, the dimensions can be "along track" and "cross track," while the corresponding coordinates can be "latitude," "longitude," and "time."
-The coordinates for each variable are specified via the CF coordinates1 attribute.
+For example, in a Level 2 (L2) swath file, the dimensions can be "along\track" and "cross\track," while the corresponding coordinates can be "latitude," "longitude," and "time" (illustrated in Figure 2).
+The coordinates for each variable are specified via the CF coordinates attribute.